aletcherhartman/data-science-S2023/challenges/c10-sat-assignment.md

   including `high_GPA` as a predictor??
 Is this coefficient significantly different from zero?
-  - the confidence interval is between approximately -0.00067 and 0.00174, the coefficient is approximately 0.00053 which is much closer to zero than even the first model.
+  - the confidence interval is between approximately -0.00067 and 0.00174, the coefficient is approximately 0.00053 which is not significantly different from zero.
 - How do the hypothesis test results compare with the results in q6?
-  - high_GPA firmly refutes our null hypothesis while the coefficient for both_SAT gets even closer to the null hypothesis.
+  - high_GPA firmly refutes our null hypothesis while the confidence interval for both_SAT includes zero and fails to refute the null hypothesis.

 ## Synthesize